akka/akka/akka-docs/src/main/paradox/typed/failure-detector.md

 # Phi Accrual Failure Detector

+## Introduction

-Remote Death Watch uses heartbeat messages and the failure detector to
+Remote DeathWatch uses heartbeat messages and the failure detector to

-* Detect network failures and JVM crashes
+* detect network failures and JVM crashes
-* Generate the `Terminated` message to the watching actor on failure
+* generate the `Terminated` message to the watching actor on failure
-* Graceful termination of watched actors
+* gracefully terminate watched actors

 The heartbeat arrival times are interpreted by an implementation of [The Phi Accrual Failure Detector](https://pdfs.semanticscholar.org/11ae/4c0c0d0c36dc177c1fff5eb84fa49aa3e1a8.pdf) by Hayashibara et al.

+## Failure Detector Heartbeats

 Heartbeats are sent every second by default, which is configurable.
 They are performed in a request/reply handshake, and the replies are input to the failure detector.

-## Failure Detector Heartbeats

 The suspicion level of failure is represented by a value called *phi*.
 The basic idea of the phi failure detector is to express the value of *phi* on a scale that